Live video is to Facebook much like Reels is to Instagram.

 I’ve filmed and posted several to learn best practices.
 This is what I’ve learned:

 Make sure you tell your Facebook fans you are going live in about 30 minutes.
 I always make sure to give timezone since I have fans around the globe.
 For your local business, it’s probably not an issue.

-When you do go live, make sure you ask viewers to tap the Subscribe button on your live video so they can receive a notification when you go live the next time.
+When you do go live, make sure you ask viewers to tap the Subscribe button, so they can receive a notification when you go live the next time.

 My initial thought was to go shorter, like a YouTube video, but the longer I went live, the more people watched.